melanj/shopping-cart/README.md

 ## how to see coverage

-Tests can be run using following maven command and test reports are available at 'target/site/jacoco/index.html' most scenarios are covered by integration tests and few unit tests also available.
+Tests can be run using following maven command and test reports are available at 'target/site/jacoco/index.html'.

 ```bash
 mvn clean test jacoco:report